rareview/stickify/readme.md

-# Wordpress Plugin Sticky CPTs by Rareview
+# Sticky Post Types by Rareview
 This is a WordPress plugin to give the ability to add a "sticky" feature to custom post types.

 ## Instructions